mongodb-js/charts-embed-sdk/examples/.markdown/config/chart/click-events-filtering.md

 - Highlighting the clicked element on the first chart using `setHighlight`
 - Filtering a second chart using the `setFilter` method

+## Quickstart

 #include "examples/.markdown/docs/quickstart.md"

+## Preparing your Chart for Embedding

-#include "examples/.markdown/docs/chart/preparing-chart-for-embedding/create-chart-to-embed.md"
+#include "examples/.markdown/docs/chart/chart-preparation-steps/create-chart-to-embed.md"

-#include "examples/.markdown/docs/chart/preparing-chart-for-embedding/enable-unauthenticated-access.md"
+#include "examples/.markdown/docs/chart/chart-preparation-steps/enable-unauthenticated-access.md"

 11. In the same menu, note the **User Specified Filters** option.
 If you wish to try out filtering on your own dataset, you will need to whitelist a field by which to filter on.
 For example, our sample Movies dataset filters on `year` and `genres`.

       Furthermore, the filter related code in `src/index.js` will need to be updated to conform to the filter query you wish to apply.

-#include "examples/.markdown/docs/chart/using-own-data/start-block.md"
-    - Open the _index.js_ file (`src/index.js`)
+## Running this Sample with your data

-#include "examples/.markdown/docs/chart/using-own-data/replace-block.md"
+#include "examples/.markdown/docs/chart/using-own-data-general-steps.md"
 - Replace the filter in the `addEventListener` callback with a suitable filter document for your chart
-#include "examples/.markdown/docs/chart/using-own-data/end-block.md"

 #include "examples/.markdown/docs/footer.md"